 Exercising comes in various forms, and much of these like sports get you to interact with people.
 Even if you’re at a gym you’re rarely exercising alone.
 Which is good for your mental health.
 Being better than your workout buddy – running more laps, having faster times – the competition keeps you motivated.

-Enjoy the fun of the outdoors
+Enjoy the Fun of the Outdoors for Mental Health Benefits

 When the stress of work and home life gets too much, sometimes all you need is a breath of fresh air and a change in scenery.
 Let the scenery distract your thoughts and soak up the sun – the Vitamin D actually lessens your likelihood of developing depressive symptoms.